top of page

 • At the end of Open Enrollment, we determine - for each grade and section - whether a lottery is needed.
 Applicants are then assigned a random number and their applications are then sequenced from lowest (at the top of the list) to highest number (at the bottom of the list).
 Offers are extended in this sequence until capacity is reached.

 • We do not know ahead of time what the capacity will be in each grade, nor can we predict likelihood of admission.
-That is a somewhat dynamic question as space and staff are allocated depending on multiple factors, including overall demand and relative demand at each grade.
+That is a somewhat dynamic question as space and staff are allocated depending on multiple factors, including overall demand, relative demand at each grade, and turnover.

 • Admissions preferences are an exception to the random lot assignment.
 Many families may qualify for one or more admission preferences, so it is important to review them closely and see if any may apply to your child in order to maximize your chances of admission.